Pipeline YAML Reference#

 It can contain any of these properties:

-The defined configuration values have completely the same syntax as the ones defined on a task or a job level and are applied to all the tasks and jobs in a pipeline.
+The defined configuration values have the same syntax as the ones defined on the task or a job level and are applied to all the tasks and jobs in a pipeline.

 In the case of prologue